ocean-tracking-network/biologging_standardization/templates/fields/positionOfAccelerometerOnAnimal.md

 # Field Name
-position Of Accelerometer on Animal
+Position of accelerometer on animal

 ## Definition
-Where the accelerometer was placed on the animal and its orientation if applicable
+Where the accelerometer was placed on the animal and its orientation.

 ## Format
-string, eg. “head”
+string, e.g. “head”

 ## Similar Terms
 |Term|Definition URL|Source Vocabulary Publisher/Creator|